 - Now open the flower document found in the downloads for this lesson. - In the Menu Bar, choose Image > Duplicate to create a copy.
-Click OK. - Close the original flower file. - We're going to do the exact same thing with the flower so at this point, use the keyboard shortcut to desaturate the flower, duplicate it once, change the Blend Mode to Screen, and then keep duplicating the flower until it's white.
+Click OK. - Close the original flower file. - In the Menu Bar, choose Window > Images > Consolidate All to Tabs. - We're going to do the exact same thing with the flower so at this point, use the keyboard shortcut to desaturate the flower, duplicate it once, change the Blend Mode to Screen, and then keep duplicating the flower until it's white.